 I’ve also been using the mix below as a dry shampoo.
 You add about a spoonful of corn flour and a spoonful of cocoa powder.
 Mix together with a few drops of essential oil.
-You can use a soft fluffy brush to dab it on your dry scalp (it makes it easier) and then brush it off.
+You can use a soft fluffy brush to dab it on your dry scalp and then brush it off.

 The corn flour is supposed to soak away excess oil, which makes the hair looks greasy.
 But leaves just enough to keep hair shiny and healthy with it’s natural oils.
 Which is why there are some people who are all for dry shampoos.

 I guess it works.
-First, after getting over seeing yourself with powder in your hair, you’d have to get used to the smell of cocoa in your hair.
-I like chocolate, but it’s kind of disconcerting, smelling like food.
+But you have to get over seeing yourself with powder and get used to the smell of cocoa in your hair.
 Plus it’s quite messy and I tend to see a lot of chocolate powder on the sink as I brush the powder away.
-Kind of alarming to wash brown liquid away.

 Chickpea powder is supposed to have a good cleansing properties for the scalp and the acidic properties from the vinegar makes the hair shiny.